Call for abstracts

 - Ventilation case studies - Coal, Metalliferous, Tunnelling

 - Power management and savings - Coal, Metalliferous, Tunnelling

 - Safe egress and entrapment (design, operation, regulatory trends, new technologies) – Coal, Metalliferous, Tunnelling

 - Understanding radiation – Metalliferous, Tunnelling

-- Mining regulations, including principal hazard management plans - Coal, Metalliferous, Tunnelling
+- Mining regulations, including principal hazard management plans and Ventilation control plans – Coal, Metalliferous, Tunnelling

-- Occupational health (mine gases, dust, radiation dust) - Coal, Metalliferous, Tunnelling
+- Occupational health (mine gases, mine dusts, radiation, heat stress) - Coal, Metalliferous, Tunnelling

 12 July 2021: Call for abstracts opens